 This includes a handy ‘do not disturb’ toggle to help users minimize distractions as well as new login and lock screens, as well as easier app folder management and a “suspend” option, which puts the system into a lower power state.

-Be sure to check out Jack Wallen'sand what it brings to the burgeoning Linux ecosystem.
+Be sure to check out Jack Wallen’s full take on Ubuntu 20.04 LTS and what it brings to the burgeoning Linux ecosystem.